Kindness and respect for all

 Center as community

-The group began a writing campaign to convince City Hall to give the building to the community, and they would not be deterred.
-Through the support of then Assemblyman Oliver Koppel, Borough President Robert Abrams, and other community leaders, the building was finally secured on December 27th, 1974.
+The collective began writing a campaign to convince City Hall to give the building to the community.
+They would not be deterred, and through the support of then Assemblyman Oliver Koppel, Borough President Robert Abrams and other community leaders, the building was finally secured on December 27th, 1974.
 The facility needed considerable renovations.
-Countless hours and days were spent by washing floors and cleaning debris after the facility was vandalized.
-The center finally opened its doors during the spring of 1975 with a Teen Program and a Head Start Program and a budget of $500,000 to continue renovating the facility.
-While work proceeded, new programs were sometimes offered in neighborhood parks, churches, and other locations.
+Countless hours were spent washing floors and cleaning debris after the facility was vandalized.
+The center finally opened its doors during the spring of 1975 with a Teen Program, a Head Start Program and a budget of $500,000 to continue renovating the facility.
+While work proceeded, new programs were offered in neighborhood parks, churches, and other locations.
 As the revitalized precinct building came together, the vision for the organization expanded: it would be modeled after the great New York settlement houses, providing educational and cultural activities for all community residents.
 A professional staff was hired and expanded as resources became available.

 Today, KHCC offers programs and services for all ages and is an active member of United Neighborhood Houses of New York City and United Neighborhood Centers of America.
 From the adaptive reuse of our historic building to our responsive programs, the Kingsbridge Heights Community Center represents a crucial piece of the fabric of New York City.